List of military operations involving Gurkhas: Battle of Imphal (India, 1944)

-Battle of Imphal was fought in Northern India in the region around the city of Imphal, the capital of the state of Manipur.
-The battle occurred from 12 March to 21 June 1944 between the British force and Japanese forces.
+The Battle of Imphal was fought in northern India in the region around the city of Imphal, the capital of the state of Manipur.
+The battle occurred from 12 March to 21 June 1944 between British and Japanese forces.
 Three battalions of the 10th Princess Mary's Own Gurkha Rifles were involved in the battle.
-184 were dead and 820 were wounded.
-The honour of Imphal was awarded to the Royal Gurkha Rifles, the antecedent regiment, after the battle.
+184 were left dead and 820 wounded.
+The Honour of Imphal was awarded to the Royal Gurkha Rifles, the antecedent regiment, after the battle.

-Brunei revolt (Brunei, 1962-1966)
+Brunei revolt (Brunei, 1962–1966)

 The first battalion of 2nd KEO Gurkha Rifles was the first armed force used against the Brunei Revolt in December 1962.
-The troop was sent to Brunei in December via airdropping.
+The troop was sent to Brunei in December via airdrop.
 The Gurkhas fought against the Indonesian Regular Army in Sabah and Sarawak.
 The operation took four years in total.
 The campaign ended in 1966.
-In November 1965 that Rambahadur Limbu got Victoria Cross in the battle for attempting to rescue two wounded comrades.
+In November 1965 Rambahadur Limbu received the Victoria Cross for attempting to rescue two wounded comrades.

 Battle of Sylhet (East Pakistan, 1971)

-In 1971, 4/5 Gorkha Rifles from the Indian army took part in the Battle of Sylhet in East Pakistan (currently Bangladesh) against the Pakistani brigades.
+In 1971, 4/5 Gorkha Rifles from the Indian army took part in the Battle of Sylhet in East Pakistan (now Bangladesh) against Pakistani brigades.
 The operation lead to the surrender of the Pakistani brigades on 16 December 1971.

-Sri Lanka peacekeeping operation (Sri Lanka, 1987-1990)
+Sri Lanka peacekeeping operation (Sri Lanka, 1987–1990)

 On 1 October 1987, the 4/5 Gorkha Rifles from Indian Army were deployed as peacekeepers to Sri Lanka.
-However, there they had to fight against the rebels.
-The Gurkha army first rescued the 13 Sikh Light Infantry and a team of 10 Para-commando.
-After the rescue operation, LTTE attacked the Gurkha army and the long battle started.
+However, they ended up in battle against the rebel Tamil Tigers.
+The Gurkha army first rescued 13 Sikh light infantry and a team of 10 para-commandos.
+After the rescue operation, the Tamil Tigers attacked the Gurkha army and a long conflict started.
 The operation continued up to 1990.
-During the period, the Indian army supplied arms to local Tamils to fight against LTTE and a portion of the Gurkha army was appointed to train them.
-Due to substantial damage, the Indian army had to retreat from the operation bringing back the Gurkha army from Sri Lanka.
-Prem Thapa was awarded Param Vir Chakra for leading the troop after the death of his superiors in one of the battle.
+During the period, the Indian army supplied arms to local Tamils to fight against the Tamil Tigers and a portion of the Gurkha army was appointed to train them.
+Due to substantial damage, the Indian army retreated from the operation, bringing the Gurkha army out of Sri Lanka.
+Prem Thapa was awarded the Param Vir Chakra for leading troops after the death of his superiors in one of the battles.

 South America

-Falklands War (Argentina, 1982)
+Falklands War (Falkland Islands, 1982)

-The Falklands War was fought in Argentina in 1982.
-On 2 April 1982, Argentinian troops invaded the Falkland Islands which was controlled by the British Government.
-In response, a naval task force sailed to the island.
-In the battle, Gurkhas were assigned to take Mount William.
-The Argentine artillery aggression caused several injuries among the Gurkhas.
+On 2 April 1982, Argentinian troops invaded the Falkland Islands, a British territory in the South Atlantic, thus precipitating the Falklands War.
+In response, a naval task force sailed to retake the islands and, as part of the land battle, Gurkhas were assigned to take Mount William during which they suffered several casualties.
 All Argentine forces on the Falklands surrendered at the end of the war.

 Africa

-North Africa (Arabia, 1943)
+North Africa (Libya, 1942)

-Gurkhas were sent to hold the critical port of Tubrik when it fell; they became German prisoners where they faced loss.
-The remaining soldiers were sent to the mountain area to hold off the Germans.
-After the battle, Rommel's Africa Corps surrendered.
+Gurkhas were sent to hold the critical port of Tobruk; when it fell, they became German prisoners, experiencing losses in captivity.
+The remaining soldiers were sent to the mountains to hold off the Germans.
+The campaign ended in the surrender of Rommel's Africa Korps.